Bacterial Infections

 This is a condition caused by blocked sebaceous glands.
 It usually begins at or after puberty.
 The most affected parts are the face, neck, back and chest.

-Clinical features Occurs in mild form as blackheads and whiteheads (closed comedones and open comedones) and more severe form as nodular lesions, with or without infection
+Occurs in mild form as blackheads and whiteheads (open comedones and closed comedones) and more severe form as nodular lesions, with or without infection.

 Supportive